Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 :doc:`platform guides <../platforms/platforms_index>` for introductions to using libEnsemble on many such machines.

-libEnsemble's can launch non-Python user applications and simulations across allocated compute resources.
+libEnsemble's Executors can launch non-Python user applications and simulations across allocated compute resources.
 Try out this feature with a more-complicated libEnsemble use-case within our
 :doc:`Electrostatic Forces tutorial <./executor_forces_tutorial>`.